McLargo/mkdown-docs/docs/programming/django.md

-## Django
+# Django

 ## Installation

-to install django, lets create a requirements.txt file, with desired version of django
+to install django, lets create a requirements.txt file, with desired version of django.

 `django==1.11.13`

-then, install libraries in file
+then, install libraries in file:

 `pip install -r requirements.txt`